 #3.
 The length of your face—is it short or long?
 There’s more information in the breakdown below.

-I’ve also asked some of our favorite hairstylists to comment on various hairstyles to determine how they flatter the six common different face shapes and why.
+I’ve also asked some of my favorite hairstylists to comment on various hairstyles to determine how they flatter the six common different face shapes and why.

 The Diamond Face Shape

-How to know if your face is diamond-shaped?
-Here’s how one checks.
-If you were to draw lines connecting the center point of your hairline to your cheekbones and then down to your chin, it would create a diamond shape.
+Here’s how to determine if you have a diamond face shape.
+If you draw lines connecting the center point of your hairline to your cheekbones and then down to your chin, it would create a diamond shape.
 The hallmarks of those with diamond faces are a pointed chin and high cheekbones.
 It differs from a heart-shaped face in the hairline.
 Those with a diamond-shaped face have narrower hairlines than those with a heart-shaped face.

 Celebs with your face shape: Jennifer Lopez, Megan Fox